 There are also certain things you can do to prevent hair fall.

 - Practice tummy time: Make sure your baby spends time on their tummy every day.
 This allows their hair to breathe without an external stress.
 And it even helps with their physical development as well.

 - Limit combing their hair to once a day: Remember, your baby’s hair is delicate and it should be dealt with carefully.
 Combing their hair multiple times a day can be too harsh for their sensitive scalp.

 - Don’t wash their hair every day: When washing their hair, be gentle and patient.
 Use mild baby shampoos.
-And use a soft baby brush to comb their hair.
-Leave the styling for a few years later.

 - Change your baby’s napping position: It helps to turn your baby position during their sleep so they aren’t stressing their head in one particular way.